Pulmonary hypertension

 Complications

-Potential complications of pulmonary hypertension include:
+Potential complications of pulmonary hypertension are:

 • Right-sided heart enlargement and heart failure.
 Also called cor pulmonale, this condition causes the heart's right lower chamber to get larger.
 The chamber has to pump harder than usual to move blood through narrowed or blocked lung arteries.

 • Blood clots.
-Having pulmonary hypertension increases the risk of blood clots in the small arteries in the lungs.
+Pulmonary hypertension increases the risk of blood clots in the small arteries in the lungs.

 • Pregnancy complications.
 Pulmonary hypertension can be life-threatening for the mother and the developing baby.